Heart disease and COVID-19: Your 5-step plan to help you stay healthy

-The virus targets the lungs, but there’s a strong connection between heart disease and COVID-19.
+The virus targets the respiratory system.
+But there’s a strong connection between heart disease and COVID-19.
 The harder your lungs have to work, the harder it becomes for your heart to send oxygenated blood throughout the body.
 Basically, the virus limits the heart’s ability to keep up with getting enough oxygen in the blood to other organs.

-In addition, COVID-19 creates a tremendous amount of inflammation in the body, including the veins, arteries, and heart muscle, according to a recent report in JAMA Cardiology.
+COVID-19 also creates severe inflammation in the body, including in the veins, arteries, and heart muscle.
+That’s according to a report in JAMA.
 That can cause an irregular heartbeat (known as arrhythmia) or lead to blood clots.

 In addition, Dr. Steinbaum suggests sticking with your treatment.
-If you have any concerns about any medications that you are taking, discuss them with your cardiologist but do not stop taking medicine on your own.
+If you have any concerns about medications that you’re taking, talk to your doctor.
+Do not stop taking medicine on your own.

-That includes masking up when you’re in public.
-The CDC’s most recent mask guidance includes:
+That includes continuing to mask up when you’re in public indoor spaces.
+The CDC’s most recent mask guidance for people at high risk:

-- Wear a mask with a nose wire that fits snugly over your mouth, nose, and chin.
+- When the COVID-19 levels are high in your area, wear a high-quality mask (like an N-95 respirator mask).
+The mask should have a nose wire and fit snugly over your mouth, nose, and chin.